Laurent Salgues

 Laurent Salgues (born 13 September 1967) is a French filmmaker.

 Laurent Salgues was born on 13 September 1967.

 He attended the École Supérieure d'Audiovisuel (ESAV) in Toulouse, where he obtained a master's degree in audiovisual studies.

 He went on to the Conservatoire Européen d'Ecriture Audiovisuelle (CEEA) and the University of California, Los Angeles (UCLA) for further studies in screenplay writing.

-Between 1992 and 1996 he directed three shorts: Eternité moins cinq, Camilio and La femme à l'ombrelle.
+Between 1992 and 1996 he directed three short movies: Eternité moins cinq, Camilio and La femme à l'ombrelle.

 He has written screenplays for television and film since 2003.

 His first full-length feature film was Rêves de poussière (Dreams of Dust - 2007).

-The film was a France-Canada co-production between Athénaïse – Sophie Salbot and Corporation ACPAV inc. – Marc Daigle.
+The film was a France and Canada co-production between Athénaïse – Sophie Salbot and Corporation ACPAV inc. – Marc Daigle.

 The associate producer was Sékou Traoré of the Burkina Faso company Sahelis Productions.

 Rêves de poussière tells of Mocktar Dicko, a Nigerien peasant, who goes to look for work in a gold mine in northeastern Burkina Faso.

 He hopes to forget the past in this prison, where the bars are made of dust and wind.

 A reviewer says the "opening shot reminds you of a choreographed musical—only there is no music, only silence and the sounds of workers’ tools".

 Another critic says "Cinematographed by Crystel Fournier, images are hauntingly dreamlike.
 Wind-swept dust is a recurrent motif".

-Laurent Salgues is married to the actress Fatou Tall Salgues.